ericvc/Seneca-Tweets-GPT2/README.md

 > \-*Letters LXXXIV, On Gathering Ideas*

 Fascinating stuff.
-Of course, Seneca always ties these observations back into the main topic of his letter, but one can only imagine his thoughts on the small matters we face in the modern world.
-Also, I find some passages from Seneca to be indecipherable, and thought it would be amusing to produce fake text that is similarly difficult for the reader to glean wisdom from.
+Of course, Seneca always ties these observations back into the main topic of his letter, and one can only imagine what his thoughts on small matters of modern life might be.
+Also, I have to admit that I find some passages from Seneca to be indecipherable due to his ancient writing style, and thought it would be amusing to produce Seneca-like text that is similarly difficult for the reader to glean wisdom from.

 ## 1\) Gathering the text for training the GPT-2 model

 Code for scraping the text of Seneca’s letters is contained in the `scrape_letters.py` file.
-The text comes from [Wikisource.org](https://en.wikisource.org/wiki/), and is, of course, in the public domain.
+One online source for the text is [Wikisource.org](https://en.wikisource.org/wiki/), and the content is, of course, in the public domain.

 ![Inspect the webpage from your browser.](html.png)

-Most of the work gathering the text of each letter from websites is handled by the `requests` and `bs4` (BeautifulSoup) libraries, which are used for managing HTTP requests and parsing the responses, respectively.
-If you navigate to the [Wikisource page featuring a list of Seneca’s letters](https://en.wikisource.org/wiki/Moral_letters_to_Lucilius) and browse a handful of examples, you will notice they follow a similar layout and presentation.
+In order to gather the text of each letter from websites I used the `requests` and `bs4` (BeautifulSoup) Python libraries, which are needed to manage HTTP requests and parse the responses, respectively.
+If you navigate to the [Wikisource page featuring a list of Seneca’s letters](https://en.wikisource.org/wiki/Moral_letters_to_Lucilius) and browse a handful of examples, you might notice they all follow a similar layout and presentation on the page.
 Inspecting the underlying HTML code indeed reveals that the content of the letters is contained within the paragraph tags (`<p>`).
-The scraper works by gathering the content of these paragraph tags and then formatting the text for training purposes.
+The scraper works by gathering the content of these paragraph tags and then formatting the text for evetually training the model.
 Below is some of the code for scraping the text of the letters from the
 site:

 ``` python